paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

   (C) The provision of property support services for property or facilities at Ford Island.

-**(g) Notice and Wait Requirements.—** The Secretary of the Navy may not carry out a transaction authorized by this section until—

-(1) the Secretary submits to the appropriate committees of Congress a notification of the transaction, including—

-  (A) a detailed description of the transaction; and

-  (B) a justification for the transaction specifying the manner in which the transaction will meet the purposes of this section; and
+**(g) Notice and Wait Requirements.—** The Secretary of the Navy may carry out a transaction authorized by this section only after the end of the 20-day period beginning on the date on which the Secretary submits, in an electronic medium pursuant to [section 480 of this title](./chapter-023-miscellaneous-studies-and-reports.md#section-480), to the appropriate committees of Congress notice of the transaction, including a detailed description of the transaction and a justification for the transaction specifying the manner in which the transaction will meet the purposes of this section.

-(2) a period of 30 calendar days has elapsed following the date on which the notification is received by those committees or, if earlier, a period of 20 days has elapsed from the date on which a copy of the notification is provided in an electronic medium pursuant to [section 480 of this title](./chapter-023-miscellaneous-studies-and-reports.md#section-480).

 **(h) Ford Island Improvement Account.—**